SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 Provide regular and effective communications to the team, the stakeholders and your user commmunity.
 Celebrate your wins!

 If you practice and master those few elements, you will be a master project manager.

+Go forth, build up your experience with a few projects and then enjoy the infinite returns of successfully projects!